sehlen-bsi/botan-docs/auxiliary_documents/hybrid_tls_approaches.rst

 Hybrid key exchange in TLS 1.3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This IETF draft [IETF_Stebila]_ aims at integrating hybrid key exchange to TLS 1.3 as
+The IETF draft [IETF_Stebila]_ aims at integrating hybrid key exchange to TLS 1.3 as
 a simple "concatenation"-based approach.
 The draft specifically aims for
 **backward-compatibility** with existing (non-hybrid-aware) TLS 1.3
 implementations by using the existing protocol flexibility to implement a hybrid
 key exchange.
+The draft has been adopted by the IETF TLS working group.

 Note that major network infrastructure providers such as [Amazon]_ and
 [Cloudflare]_ already implemented this draft and provide the hybrid key exchange
 capability to their customers as public betas.

 During the TLS handshake, pre-defined combinations of supported algorithms are
-identified as "NamedGroups" (TLS terminology) just like the existing
+identified as "NamedGroups" (TLS terminology), just like the existing
 Diffie-Hellman-based approaches.
 In other words: Every combination of algorithms
 must be assigned a unique code-point in TLS's "NamedGroup" enumeration.
 Examples
 of such combinations may be x25519+Kyber512 or secp384r1+Kyber768.
 Combinations
 of more than two algorithms are possible, but are out of scope for this
 document.

-For the transmission of hybrid public keys and ciphertexts a simple
+For the transmission of hybrid public keys and encapsulated shared secrets a
-concatenation encoding is used.
-Both the order of the values and their lengths
+simple concatenation encoding is used.
+Both the order of the values and their
-are known from the "NamedGroup" selection; therefore no additional type or
+lengths are known from the "NamedGroup" selection; therefore no additional type
-length encoding is used.
+or length encoding is used.
 The concatenated data is then transmitted as the
 payload of a "KeyShareEntry" in the Client Hello or Server Hello, as usual.

 After the first full roundtrip (Client Hello and Server Hello), both parties are